Le-Tuan-Binh/vscode/vscode-settings-guide.md

 ## Getting Started

 This guide provides recommendations for configuring and optimizing Visual Studio Code ([VS Code](https://code.visualstudio.com/)) to enhance your coding experience.
-Each setting can be adjusted to suit your preferences and workflow.
+Each setting can be adjusted to suit your preferences and workflow, making VS Code a powerful and efficient tool for development.
+These settings are part of the Evondev custom configuration for Visual Studio Code, which includes additional features like tab customization and more.

 ## Get involved

-### Smooth Caret Animation

-Setting -> `Editor: Cursor Smooth Caret Animation`

-Enables or disables smooth animation for the cursor caret in the editor.

-### Show Abbreviation Suggestions

-Setting: `Emmet: Show Abbreviation Suggestions`

-Controls whether abbreviation suggestions are displayed while using Emmet abbreviations.
+**Smooth Caret Animation**

+`The smooth caret animation setting` in Visual Studio Code controls the visual smoothness of the cursor movement within the editor.
+Enabling smooth caret animation makes the cursor transition between positions more fluid, resulting in a more visually appealing and less straining experience.

+**Show Abbreviation Suggestions**

+`The Emmet: Show Abbreviation Suggestions` setting in Visual Studio Code is a powerful feature that enhances your coding efficiency by providing real-time abbreviation suggestions.
+Emmet, a toolkit for web developers, significantly speeds up the process of writing HTML, XML, and CSS by allowing you to type short, concise abbreviations that expand into full-fledged code snippets.

 ### Emmet: Include Languages